-The gym will be available throughout the year for students of all ages for open gym activities under the supervision of a school employee.
+The gym will be available throughout the year for students of all ages for open gym activities under adult supervision.
 Students are to remain in the gym area only and are not to be in the academic area.

 Participation - Policy FTE